South Korean gov't apologizes over virus-stricken destroyer

 South Korean gov’t apologizes over virus-stricken destroyerNew

 SEOUL, South Korea (AP) — South Korea’s prime minister has offered a public apology over a large-scale coronavirus outbreak on a destroyer on an anti-piracy mission off East Africa.
-A total of 247 of the destroyer’s 301 crew members have been confirmed to have contracted COVID-19 in recent days.
+A total of 247 of the destroyer’s 301 crew members have been confirmed to have contracted COVID-19.
 All were unvaccinated.
-It’s the biggest cluster for the country’s military.
-Prime Minister Kim Boo-kyum said in televised comments that the government is “very sorry for failing to carefully take care of the health of our soldiers who are devoting themselves to the country.”
-Two South Korean military planes are to bring the 301 sailors home on Tuesday evening.
+It’s the biggest cluster the military has seen.
+Prime Minister Kim Boo-kyum says the government is “very sorry for failing to carefully take care of the health of our soldiers who are devoting themselves to the country.”
+Two South Korean military planes brought the 301 sailors home on Tuesday evening.